 Natalie’s latest book—co-authored with Judith C. Hochman—is titled The Writing Revolution: A Guide to Advancing Thinking Through Writing in All Subjects and Grades.
 Addressed primarily to teachers, the book provides a clear, step-by-step explanation of how to teach both writing and content at the same time, using the method developed by Dr. Hochman.

 Natalie is also working on another book that will take a more general look at the relationship between our current largely content-free elementary curriculum and the achievement gap.
-Tentatively titled The Knowledge Gap, the book will take readers inside schools and classrooms, showing them what the skills-focused approach to literacy instruction looks like, explaining how and why it has become so entrenched, and charting possible routes to the knowledge-focused instruction that is our best hope of achieving educational and social equity.
+Titled The Knowledge Gap, the book will take readers inside schools and classrooms, showing them what the skills-focused approach to literacy instruction looks like, explaining how and why it has become so entrenched, and charting possible routes to the knowledge-focused instruction that is our best hope of achieving educational and social equity.

 Natalie has also written three novels—A More Obedient Wife, The Mother-Daughter Show, and The Observer.